Second Bachelor's Degree

 Second Bachelor’s Degree

-A student may earn a second bachelor’s degree upon completion of a minimum of 30 hours, making a total of 150 hours minimum, provided the student fulfills the requirements of the department or school and college for the second bachelor’s degree.
+A student may earn a second bachelor’s degree upon completion of a minimum of 30 credit hours, making a total of 150 credit hours minimum, provided the student fulfills the requirements of the school and college for the second bachelor’s degree.
 A prior bachelor’s degree fulfills the Core Curriculum requirement.
-If a student’s first bachelor’s degree is from another university, 30 hours in residence is required to fulfill the requirements for the second bachelor’s degree.
-If the first bachelor’s degree was earned at the University, a minimum of 10 semester hours must be taken in residence at the University.
+If a student’s first bachelor’s degree is from another university, 30 credit hours in residence is required to fulfill the requirements for the second bachelor’s degree.
+If the first bachelor’s degree was earned at the University, a minimum of 10 credit hours must be taken in residence at the University.

 Three-Year Baccalaureate Degree Program